ruandersMSFT/Compliance/compliance/regulatory/offering-FDA-CFR-Title-21-Part-11.md

 **What are Microsoft's responsibilities for maintaining compliance with this standard?**

 Microsoft ensures that its enterprise cloud services meet the terms defined within the governing [Online Services Terms](https://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31) and applicable Service Level Agreements (SLAs).
-These define our responsibility for implementing and maintaining controls adequate to secure and monitor the system.
+These terms define our responsibility for implementing and maintaining controls adequate to secure and monitor the system.

 ## Use Microsoft Compliance Manager to assess your risk